carnarez/astdocs/astdocs.md

 format_docstring() -> str:
 ```

 Format the object docstring.

 Expect some stiff `NumPy`-ish formatting (see
 [this](https://numpydoc.readthedocs.io/en/latest/example.html#example) or
 [that](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
 Do
 try to **type** all your input parameters/returned objects.
+Anduse a linter on the
+output.

 **Parameters:**